w3f/polkadot-wiki/docs/learn/learn-nominator.md

   next-gen Internet, Web3: a decentralized, privacy-focused, and trustless internet.
 - You are an essential piece of the puzzle, keeping
   {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} secure.
-The bonded balance can be used to vote in [OpenGov](./learn-opengov.md) and shape the future direction of
+The bonded balance can be used to vote in [Polkadot OpenGov](./learn-polkadot-opengov.md) and shape the future direction of
   {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
 - You will start to understand how {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
   works at a technical-level.
 When you feel comfortable with your nomination skills and knowledge,